What is bookkeeping?

 Purchase Ledger or Accounts Payable

 This is where all your transactions with your main suppliers are recorded.
-Individual supplier accounts are recorded in the sales ledger showing invoices received, which have been paid and which are still outstanding.
+Individual supplier accounts are recorded in the purchase ledger showing invoices received, which have been paid and which are still outstanding.

 General or Nominal Ledger